nn9dev/PPPwn_cpp/README.md

 - `-wap` `--wait-after-pin`: the waiting time in seconds after first round CPU pinning (default: `1`)
 - `-gd` `--groom-delay`: wait for 1ms every `groom-delay` rounds during Heap grooming (default: `4`)
 - `-bs` `--buffer-size`: PCAP buffer size in bytes, less than 100 indicates default value (usually 2MB) (default: `0`)
+- `-sn` `--spray-num`: SPRAY_NUM increase can help reliability.
+Enter in hex OR decimal.
+(Default: 0x1000 or 4096)
+- `-pn` `--pin-num`: PIN_NUM is the time to wait on a core before proceeding with the exploit.
+Enter in hex OR decimal.
+(Default: 0x1000 or 4096)
+- `-cn` `--corrupt-num` : CORRUPT_NUM is the amount of overflow packets sent to the PS4.
+Enter in hex OR decimal.
+(Default: 0x1 or 1)
+- `--use-old-ipv6`: Use the old IPv6 from TheFloW.
+Some difficult consoles work better with this for whatever reason.
 - `-a` `--auto-retry`: automatically retry when fails or timeout
 - `-nw` `--no-wait-padi`: don't wait one more [PADI](https://en.wikipedia.org/wiki/Point-to-Point_Protocol_over_Ethernet#Client_to_server:_Initiation_(PADI)) before starting the exploit
 - `-rs` `--real-sleep`: use CPU for more precise sleep time (Only used when execution speed is too slow)